Teja (director): Career

-Teja doing any work he could get, ended up working in Tamil film shoots as a lighting assistant.
+Teja started by doing any work he could get, and ended up working in Tamil film shoots as a lighting assistant.
 After working in lighting and sound departments he moved into the camera department and worked under Ravikant Nagaich, and W.B.
 Rao.
 He then took up assignments for documentaries presented in National Geographic Channel.
 He then joined the bandwagon of Bollywood.
 Teja also worked as a crew member in films such as Kshana Kshanam, Rangeela, Drohi, Antham, Gaayam, and Govinda Govinda.

 Working as cinematographer, Teja used to frequently schedule Hindi film shoots in Hyderabad, Andhra Pradesh as to spend more time with his wife and son.
 Many schedules were planned in Ramoji Film City.
 Chitram, Teja's directorial debut was planned entirely in Ramoji Film City on budget of forty lakh rupees.
 The film became a huge hit and paved way for a variety of new age romantic films in Tollywood.
 Teja gained notability post the release of Nuvvu Nenu, an all-time blockbuster and one of year's highest grosser.
 The film received six Nandi Awards and had a total run of three seventy five days.
 The film was also remade in Hindi starring Tushar Kapoor and Anita Hassanandani.

 Teja's next film was Nijam, was released in 2003 starring Mahesh Babu and Rakshitha in lead roles.
 Nijam was a low grosser at the box office but gained critical appraise.
 In the following year, Teja made Jai.
 Actor Navdeep debuted with the film, he was paired with Santhoshini and Ayesha Jhulka.
 The film had an average run.

 Teja later directed Dhairyam and Avunanna Kaadanna, simultaneously.
 Halfway through Dhairyams shoot, Teja dropped the project stating that the producer, N. Sudhakar Reddy, Nithiin's father, had changed and edited a part of the film without his consent.
 Teja returned his remuneration, arranged a press meet, and declared that he had nothing to do with the film.
 Dhairyam failed at the box office, whereas Avunanna Kadanna had a seventy-five-day run and was declared a hit.

 Film distribution

 Teja also set up Chitram movies distribution offices in Hyderabad and Vizag.
-He distributed films such as Harry Potter and the Order of the Phoenix, Harry Potter and the Goblet of Fire, Spider-Man 2, Spider-Man 3, Pirates of the Caribbean: At World's End, Pirates of the Caribbean: Dead Man's Chest, The Fast and the Furious: Tokyo Drift and many others in Nizam and other districts.
+He distributed films such as Harry Potter and the Order of the Phoenix, Harry Potter and the Goblet of Fire, Spider-Man 2, Spider-Man 3, Pirates of the Caribbean: At World's End, Pirates of the Caribbean: Dead Man's Chest, The Fast and the Furious: Tokyo Drift and many others in Telangana (Nizam) and other areas.